hongpham/Workshop-Protect-your-IoT-fleet/Lab 2 - Audit your IoT Fleet/README.md

 <img src="../images/auditsetting.png"/>

-To run any type of audit check, you will need it to be enabled.
 To enable or disable an audit check, run update-account-audit-configuration command in your terminal:

 ```
 $aws iot update-account-audit-configuration \
     --audit-check-configurations "{\"AUTHENTICATED_COGNITO_ROLE_OVERLY_PERMISSIVE_CHECK\":{\"enabled\":true}}"
 ```

 After all audit checks are already enabled, we can create an on-demand audit.

 > Note: we already created an on-demand audit in advance for you because we would like to show you example results.
 In this Lab, you will not go through neccessary steps to give permisison to Device Defender to collect data, and to choose SNS topic to send notification.
 Outside of this Lab, you should follow [instruction in this document](https://docs.aws.amazon.com/iot/latest/developerguide/device-defender-HowToProceed.html) when you run Audit the very first time.